CPM’s 2023 Research Base

 Why are problem-based tasks important for learning mathematics?

-Over half a century of cognitive and sociocultural research on learners’ mathematical thinking indicates that it is more effective (i.e., it better supports understanding and problem solving) although perhaps less efficient (i.e., it may not allow for “covering content” as quickly) to let students work with their peers to struggle through making sense of a problem and invent ways to solve it than it is to show students how to solve problems (Choppin, 2022; Schoenfeld, 2016).
+Over half a century of cognitive and sociocultural research on learners’ mathematical thinking indicates that it is more effective (i.e., it better supports understanding and problem solving), although perhaps less efficient (i.e., it may not allow for “covering content” as quickly), to let students work with their peers to struggle through making sense of a problem and invent ways to solve it, rather than showing students how to solve problems (Choppin, 2022; Schoenfeld, 2016).
 In fact, to do mathematics, the problem has to actually be a problem for the problem-solver (Schoenfeld, 2016).
 In sum, if we wish for students to develop productive mathematics problem-solving dispositions that follow them into adulthood, it is essential that students’ own ideas become more central in instructional activities (Boaler & Greeno, 2000, Boaler & Selling, 2017).

 CPM infers from this research that…